erizov/Professor/semester_6/lecture_37_cost_optimization/spot_instances/README.md

 4. Implement Spot Instances from scratch using only the function signature
 5. Modify Spot Instances to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the strategy's execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Spot Instances for a specific use case (e.g., nearly sorted data)
+7. Optimize Spot Instances for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Spot Instances
 9. Compare Spot Instances performance with alternative algorithms on large datasets